heuristicwondering/convert2BIDS-fMRI/BIDS/README.md

-This repository includes all code and instructions for putting the data in BIDS structure.
+# Making the BIDs structure
+The instructions and code here provide the steps needed to anonymize your data and reorganize it into the BIDS structure.
+It comprises the following **five** steps:

 1. Deidentifying DICOMS: Batch Anonymization of the DICOMS using DicomBrowser https://nrg.wustl.edu/software/dicom-browser/